Managed IT Services in Ajax for Fulfillment, Distribution, and 401-Corridor Operators

 What Ajax Managed IT Costs

-Fusion’s Ajax managed IT is $180 to $250 per user per month, tooling inclusive.
+Fusion’s Ajax managed IT is $180/user/month, tooling inclusive.
 A 50-person fulfillment operator with SOC 2 obligations is at the upper end.
 A 50-person professional-services firm sits in the middle.
 No hidden fees or setup charges.
 Fixed-price quote for the specific environment.

 Coverage for Ajax and Surrounding Communities